Kevinau38/Basic-Workshop/README.md

 # Basic-Workshop for AWS Services

+1. Getting Started with EC2.
-1. Getting Started with EC2 Workshop
+2. Getting Started with EC2 Storage.